 The construction of the church in Krupy (Grupenhagen) began at the beginning of the 15th century, and the first local parish priest was confirmed in 1410.
 During this period, a brick tower and a timber-frame nave with a roof truss were erected, the dating of which was confirmed by the results of dendrchronological research.

-The construction of the church began around 1400.
-From this period comes a brick tower and timber framed corpus of the nave with roof truss, whose dating confirm the results of dendrychological research.
-It was a parish church, subordinate to the bishopric in Kamień Pomorski.
-After 1534, it became an evangelical church.
-Around the middle of the 16th century, the walls of the wooden part of the nave were bricked from the outside.
-In 1571 a ridge turret was rebuilt on the roof of the nave, and in 1583 a brick funeral chapel was added to the southern wall.
-In the following centuries church was renovated several times.
+The church was the seat of the parish, subordinate to the bishopric in Kamień Pomorski, but after 1534 as a result of the Reformation, it became an Evangelical church.
+Around the middle of the 16th century, the walls of the timbe-frame part of the nave were bricked from the outside.
+In 1571 a ridge turret was renovated on the roof of the nave, and in 1583 a brick funeral chapel was added to the southern wall.